TiedemannLab/sciCNV/README.md

 There exist several methods, some employed to eliminate outlier cells to provide more consistent subpopulations, while other methods are mainly using machine/deep-learning techniques which attempt to correct datasets by inserting missing expressions and/or excluding redundant transcriptions.
 These techniques are performed to add/delete data based on genetic similarities of cells within each cluster (determined by unsupervised clustering of the existing gene expressions).
 Such approaches, as we previously mentioned, may modify a part of data but can also add extra artifacts and presumably disappear tiny cell-compartments of potential interest.

-All the required steps for balancing candidate subclones are reflected in the `Balancing_vignette.R` file in the `R` folder along with its helper functions.
+All the required steps for balancing candidate subclones are reflected in the `Balancing_vignette.R` file in the `sciCNV-Analysis` folder along with its helper functions.
 In below figure, balancing steps are shown as a method to reduce the dissimilarities between subclones/subpopulations.

 ![Fig11](Fig11.jpg)